 How to Make Grilled Corn Salad with Berries

 Prepare the grilled or roasted corn using one of the methods above.
 While the corn is grilling, prepare the rest of the salad ingredients: measure the arugula, slice the radishes, dice the avocado, slice the green onion, and cut any larger blackberries in half.
-In a small bowl, combine the simple vinaigrette ingredients by whisking together 3 tablespoons lime juice, 1 tablespoon olive oil, salt, and pepper.
+In a small bowl, combine the simple vinaigrette ingredients by whisking together 3 tablespoons fresh lime juice, 1 tablespoon olive oil, salt, and pepper.

 All that’s left to do is cut the corn kernels off the cob and toss everything together.
 If you’ll be eating the salad right away, go ahead and gently toss the fresh salad ingredients, then drizzle the vinaigrette over top and toss gently until everything is coated.
 If you won’t be serving the salad until later, hold off on adding the vinaigrette until just before serving time.